Patient Flow in Action

 Conversations about access block have now moved well beyond emergency departments (EDs).
 I find this really encouraging.
 I’m sure that everyone in this room knows that while patient flow problems manifest in EDs as overcrowding and ambulance ramping, EDs themselves are not usually the root cause of the problem.

-Today, I have been asked to give you some practical advice based on what I have seen and heard in my various roles over the years.
-I would like to thank everyone who has shared their expertise and ideas with me.
+Today, I have been asked to give you some practical advice based on what I have seen and heard in my various roles.
+I would like to thank everyone who has shared their expertise and ideas with me over many years.
 I must admit that when it comes to solving patient flow, there are no shortcuts or simple solutions out there.
 If there were, I think we would have implemented them by now.
-But don’t lose heart, there are still some meaningful things that we can do.
+But don’t lose heart.
+There are some meaningful things that we can do.

 Design care for patients

-The only exception I make to this rule is for transit units, which I think can serve a genuine need for departing patients, for example the person who is waiting for a lift home from their daughter, or for their discharge medications to be delivered.
-I’m sceptical about the use of transit units for arrivals – I’m not sure that the needs of new patients from ED, who might not be completely worked up, are well served by transit lounges.
+The only exception I make to this rule is for transit units, which I think can serve a genuine need for departing patients, for example a person who is waiting for a lift home from their daughter or for their discharge medications to be delivered.
+I’m sceptical about the use of transit units for arrivals – I’m not sure that the needs of new patients from ED, who might not be completely worked up yet, are well served by reverse transit models.
 I think new patients need medical and nursing expertise on appropriate inpatient wards.

 One size does not fit all

-It is really tempting to see a model that seems to work somewhere else and just transplant it into your context.
+It is really tempting to see a model of care that seems to work somewhere else and just transplant it into your context.
 It is superficially appealing to try to make everything, everywhere, the same.
-But it just doesn’t work.
+But that just doesn’t work.
 Instead, borrow the principles.
-Adapt them to local circumstances, then communicate about your model very clearly, and to all stakeholders, as publicly as possible.
-Monitor your model’s performance and tweak it as you go.
+Adapt them to local circumstances, then communicate about your model very clearly, and to all stakeholders, as publicly and often as possible.
+Monitor performance, listen to feedback, and tweak your model of care as you go.

-In Australia, we love to look to the United Kingdom’s National Health Servance for guidance.
+In Australia, we love to look to the United Kingdom’s National Health Service (NHS) for guidance.
 I’d advise caution when trying to implement a model of care from the UK here.
-My colleague, Dr Peter Roberts, and I recently convened a conference about patient flow.
+My colleague, Adjunct Associate Professor Peter Roberts, and I recently convened a conference about patient flow.
 We invited Dr Louella Vaughan, an acute physician working in London, to speak about patient flow initiatives in England.
-To cut a long story short, many of the models don’t work.
-A video of her talk is available via the GOODEM website, and I encourage you to watch.
+To cut a long story short, many of the NHS models don’t work.
+A video of her talk is available via the Good EM website, and I encourage you to watch.

 Untangle the tangles and bridge the gaps

-Professor Clair Sullivan, from Princess Alexandra Hospital in Brisbane, has done a lot of work on improving care transitions.
-She also spoke at the GOODEM patient flow conference.
+Professor Clair Sullivan, from Princess Alexandra Hospital in Brisbane, has done a lot of work on improving flow, communication and patient safety across care transitions.
+She also spoke at the Good EM patient flow conference - watch her talk here.

-I dream of untangling the ED waiting room, using a concierge and computer-aided decision support, a bit like the systems that have been implemented at Service NSW.
-Using nurse triage, and some patient or carer entered information about past medical history and activities of daily living into an iPad or computer kiosk, we could stream patients according to clinical urgency (their triage score), complexity (need for early senior doctor input), and whether they need a bed, a chair, or a cubicle for ‘see and treat’.
-The Patient Experience Officer could guide each patient, in order, to the next available appropriate clinical space, freeing up all the ED clinician time that goes into finding (and tidying up) a treatment area.
-It sounds like a fantasy – but have any of you every checked into a private hospital for surgery?
+I dream of untangling the ED waiting room, using a concierge staff member and computer-aided decision support, a bit like the systems that have been implemented at Service NSW.
+Using nurse triage, and some information about past medical history and activities of daily living entered by the patient or a carer into an iPad or computer kiosk, we could stream patients according to clinical urgency (their triage score), complexity (indication for early senior doctor input), and whether they need a bed, a chair, or a cubicle to ‘see and treat’.
+The Patient Experience Officer could guide each patient, in order, to the next available appropriate treatment space, freeing up all the ED clinician time that goes into finding (and tidying up) a treatment area.
+It sounds like a fantasy – but have any of you ever checked into a private hospital for surgery?
 See – it can be done better.

 Bring people together

-And not just for meetings or to talk about problems.
+And not just for operational meetings or to talk about problems.
 This is the secret sauce of smaller hospitals, which often work better than large ones.
-People know each other, belong to a community, and work together to drive positive change.
+People know each other, feel a sense of belonging to a community, and work together to drive positive change.

 Culture is like a garden.
 You need to water it, weed it, and make sure it gets plenty of sunshine.

 Don’t let digitised processes block real life interactions.
 I wrote a story about this once, after an intern described to me how it felt to be tasked by electronic messages.
-When I was a junior doctor, I knew all the nurses, because the only way to find out which jobs needed to be done was to check the book at the front desk of each ward.
+When I was at the start of my medical career, I knew all the nurses, because the only way to find out which jobs needed to be done was to check the book at the front desk of each ward – and have a cuppa and a chat while I was there.
 Please don’t just message someone.
 Walk the wards or pick up the phone and talk.

 ‘Hi Clare.
 It’s the bed manager.
-The 7B NUM asked me to call you to ask you to call the Gastro Reg to ask her to call her consultant to ask if the patient in bed 6 is ready to go home’.
+The 7B NUM asked me to call you to ask you to call the cardio reg to ask her to call her consultant to find out if the patient in bed 6 can go home today’.
 I’m confident that some version of this phone call plays out dozens of times each day in your hospital.
-In my current medical admin role, it seems that some patient flow problems might evaporate if nurses and doctors spoke with each other more, and the nurse unit managers felt empowered to speak directly with the consultants.
+In my current medical admin role, it seems that some patient flow problems might evaporate if nurses and doctors spoke with each other more.
+Especially if the nurse unit managers felt empowered to speak directly with the consultants about patient care.

 Plan the unplanned care and smooth the planned care

 It’s time to bust a myth.
 Unplanned hospital care is surprisingly predictable.
-That’s right – we know what comes through emergency departments each day, how many appendicectomies we do each week, and how many femurs get fractured.
-We should plan for it better – with emergency theatre lists, after-hours staffing, and proactively allocate the resources we need to provide that care.
+That’s right – we know who comes through emergency departments each day, how many appendicectomies we do each week, how many chest infections we treat, and how many femurs get fractured.
+We should plan the unplanned care better – with emergency theatre lists, after-hours staffing, and proactive allocation of the resources we need to effectively provide that care.

 Most bottlenecks in patient flow are caused by peaks and troughs in planned care.
-The graph that Justin presented earlier, with ambulance offload times across each week looking a bit like atrial flutter, demonstrates precisely that.
+The graph that Justin presented earlier, with ambulance offload times across each weekly period looking a bit like an ECG trace of atrial flutter, demonstrates precisely that.
 If you’re not already aware of it, look up the work of Dr Eugene Litvak and the Institute for Health Optimisation in the USA.

 Most hospitals run big surgical cases, such as spinal lists, early in the week.
 From the surgeon’s perspective, this probably makes sense.
-Those patients are most risk of post-operative complications during the remaining days of the working week, not over the weekend.
+Those patients are most at risk of post-operative complications during the remaining days of the working week, not over the weekend.
 But – this practice has big knock-on effects on hospital-wide capacity.
-Think of the associated demand for ICU beds and follow-up diagnostic tests.
+Think of the associated demand for ICU beds, follow-up diagnostic tests and social work consults.
+Think of the ED waiting room on Monday evenings.

 We can smooth this out.
-Spread out elective admissions and make the working day on wards more predictable, with regular consultant ward rounds, assigned slots for family meetings, and prioritised allied health reviews.
+Spread out elective admissions and planned surgery, and make the working day on wards more predictable, with regular consultant ward rounds, pre-assigned slots for family meetings, and carefully prioritised allied health reviews.
 I remember a NSW Health program from around 2005 called ‘Barbara’s Journey’ that attempted to do exactly this.
-I couldn’t find any trace of it left on the NSW Health website.
+I couldn’t find any trace of it left on the internet.

 Timing of outpatient clinics matters too.
 Think about fracture clinic at your hospital.
-Sixty to eighty patients, all arriving at once, each needing an x-ray, most needing a splint, some needing physiotherapy, some needing surgery or an admission – all lumped into two or three afternoons per week.
+Sixty to eighty patients, all arriving at once, each needing an x-ray, most needing a splint and physiotherapy review, some needing surgery or an admission – all lumped into two or three afternoons per week.
 As an aside, I remember a clinical redesign project at my hospital that aimed to improve processes in our fracture clinic.
-It was proposed that fracture clinic would be renamed the ‘Orthopaedic Follow-Up Clinic (O.F.U.C.).
+It was suggested the clinic might be renamed ‘Orthopaedic Follow-Up Clinic (O.F.U.C.).
 Funny!
 That was exactly how patients felt when they saw the queue.

 Redesign outpatient clinics

 Outpatient clinics are ripe for reform.
-There are too many clinics designed around specific diagnoses, not symptoms or syndromes, resulting in lots of wrong doors, with patients bouncing around the system.
-Clinics need good administration, with senior clinical input into triage processes, and authorisation for forward referral, when needed.
-Clinics need realistic appointment times or they back-up – see the work of Dr Mark Mackay from South Australia, who spoke at the patient flow conference.
+There are too many clinics designed around narrow diagnoses, not symptoms or syndromes, resulting in lots of wrong doors, and patients bouncing around or trapped in the system.
+Clinics need good administration, with senior clinician input into triage processes, and authorisation for forward referral when indicated.
+Clinics need realistic appointment times or they back-up – see the work of Dr Mark Mackay from South Australia, who spoke at the patient flow conference (watch his talk here).
 They need senior doctors present – so decisions are not just deferred to the next clinic by more junior team members – and clear criteria for referral back to primary care.
-They need to be designed and timed so that associated services, such as diagnostic tests, allied health reviews, theatre lists and inpatient beds, can be accessed when required.
+Clinics need to be designed and timed so that associated services, such as diagnostic tests, allied health reviews, theatre lists and inpatient beds, can be accessed when required.

 Outpatient clinics can be very useful as step down from ED or inpatient care.
-To work in this way, they need broad inclusion criteria, simple referral processes, and senior clinical input.
-The Paediatric Acute Review Clinic at Hornsby Hospital is a fantastic service that allows a child who is on the border of needing admission to go home with close follow up by paediatric nurses and doctors.
+To work this way, they need broad inclusion criteria, simple referral processes, and senior clinician engagement.
+The Paediatric Acute Review Clinic at Hornsby Hospital is a fantastic service that allows a child who is borderline for needing admission to go home with close follow up by paediatric nurses and doctors, including checking pending diagnostic results.
 Feedback from parents is very positive.
 I wish we had an equivalent service for adults.

 Sort the governance

-This is important but not obvious.
+This is important but not immediately obvious.
 Most hospitals have a divisional structure – usually medicine, surgery, and women’s and children’s health.
-These divisions were imagined before EDs and intensive care units existed, and don’t reflect current conditions.
-It makes more sense to group services with similar operating models together.
-EDs have high volume and activity, and during my hospital visits, I noticed that health services with the best patient flow practices tended to have EDs represented directly, not buried within the division of medicine or surgery.
+These divisions were invented before EDs and intensive care units existed and don’t reflect current conditions.
+It makes more sense to group services with similar operating models, or shared patient cohorts, together.
+EDs have high volume and activity, and during my hospital visits, I noticed that health services with the best patient flow practices tended to have EDs represented directly in their governance structure, not buried within the division of medicine or surgery.
 Clinicians should be embedded in the executive, with enough non-patient-facing time remunerated to allow them to lead well.
-Business and project managers, with appropriate qualifications and expertise, should be embedded in clinical teams, to support clinical leaders with service planning, change management and clinical redesign.
+Business and project managers, with appropriate qualifications and expertise, should be embedded in clinical teams, to support clinical leaders with service planning, clinical redesign and change management.

 It is important to align KPIs across the entire health service.
-For example, tight KPIs on diagnostics in ED, but not on the wards, drive ED delays.
-If you can get a CT scan in ED within a few hours, but it takes two days on the ward, then inpatient teams will not accept admissions unless patients are completely worked up.
+For example, tight KPIs on diagnostic tests in ED, when there are no diagnostic KPIs on the wards, drive ED delays.
+If you can get a CT scan in ED in a few hours, but it takes two or three days on the ward, then inpatient teams will not accept admissions from ED unless patients are completely worked up.

 The Tragedy of the Commons